marcelabrx/project-saved/README.md

 It was developed d with knowledges of HTML5 and concepts of JAVASCRIPT.
 Also, we have used Tailwind CSS, a framework that enables agile development, based on utility classes that can be easily applied in code.

-This project was done collaboratively with Github service.
+This project was done collaboratively with Github service, and you can view it through this [link](https://marcelabrx.github.io/project-saved/?#).

 ## How to use